Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For truly visual learners, Blueprint is your best bet (not just over Altius, but maybe across all MCAT prep companies).
 This isn’t to imply the Altius video lectures are bad – not by a long shot.
 It’s just not one their strengths though.

 Advantage: Blueprint.
-There is doubt in our team’s collective mind that Blueprint offers better prep books.
+We unanimously agreed as a team on this one.
+There is no doubt that Blueprint offers better prep books.
 And this is largely based on the comprehensiveness of their written materials.
 Blueprint provides 6 hardcopy prep books that cover the primary MCAT subjects, including Psychology & Sociology, Physics, Biology, Biochemistry, Chemistry & Organic Chemistry, and CARS.
-They are packed with impactful graphics and key point callout boxes, and they’re just plain well-written.
+These books are packed with impactful graphics and key point callout boxes, and they’re just plain well-written.
 This is in comparison to Altius’ lone “student study manual.”
 To be fair, the Altius prep book is a bible-type publication with everything contained in one place.
 But it just doesn’t offer nearly the value that Blueprint’s books do.

 User Experience & Interface